aws-samples/serverless-patterns/eventbridge-fan-in-terraform/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
     ```
     cd eventbridge-fan-in-terraform
     ```
+3. In the provider.tf file, add the regions where the Eventbuses exist in the provider block with alias "others".
+Also add the region where you want the central Eventbus to be created in the provider block with alias "central"

+4. In the terraform.tfvars file, add the ARNs of the Eventbuses you want to aggregate.
+Note that these Eventbus should exist in the same region

-1. From the command line, initialize Terraform:
+5. From the command line, initialize Terraform:
     ```
     terraform init
     ```
-1. From the command line, apply the configuration in the main.tf file and follow the prompts:
+6. From the command line, apply the configuration in the main.tf file and follow the prompts:
      ```
     terraform apply
     ```